Passport Photograph

 Picture at the center

-The approximately middle points of the mouth and the nose must be met at an imaginary perpendicular line AA, which is placed in the horizontal center of the picture.
+The approximately middle points of the mouth and the nose must be met at an imaginary perpendicular line, which is placed in the horizontal center of the picture.

 You can download Greek comprehensive text with the technical specifications of passport photograph: